Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Korea:

 Two Korean wedding traditions involve birds that mate for life: ducks and geese.
-Korean grooms used to travel to the homes of their brides on the back of a white pony, bearing a goose, which symbolizes fidelity.
+Korean grooms used to travel to the homes of their brides on the back of a white pony.
+They bear a goose, which symbolizes fidelity.
 Nowadays, they use symbolic wooden geese.
-In another tradition, a pair of wooden ducks, one symbolizing the bride and the other the groom, can indicate whether couples are happy or at odds.
+In another tradition, a pair of wooden ducks are used.
+One symbolizes the bride and the other the groom.
+This can indicate whether couples are happy or at odds.
 After the wedding each spouse places one of the ducks somewhere in their house.
 If the ducks face nose to nose, the couple is getting along.
 If they are tail to tail, the couple is believed to be fighting.

 Scotland:

-While the Swedes make the walk down the aisle more uncomfortable for the bride, who often wears coins in each shoe, the Scottish have a tradition that sounds a lot more pleasant—at least for the bride.
+The Swedes make the walk down the aisle more uncomfortable for the bride, who often wears coins in each shoe.
+But the Scottish have a tradition that sounds a lot more pleasant—at least for the bride.
 The night before the wedding, everyone gathers ’round to wash her feet.
 The point of this, in case you’re wondering, is not to create a home spa feeling.
 Rather, it symbolizes sending the couple off on a fresh path together.

 Africa:

-In some parts of Africa, a man asks permission to marry a woman, and if the family agrees, he presents her with a little money and a kola nut.
-The bride opens the nut, shares it with the groom, and sends a piece via messenger to other families to announce the engagement.
+In some parts of Africa, a man asks permission to marry a woman.
+If the family agrees, he presents her with a little money and a kola nut.
+The bride opens the nut, and shares it with the groom.
+She then sends a piece via messenger to other families to announce the engagement.
 After the wedding ceremony, guests shower the couple with corn kernels, symbolizing fertility.

 Cajun Culture:

-It’s a Cajun tradition for older unmarried brothers and sisters of the bride or groom to dance with a broom at the wedding reception—thus mocking their single status.
+It’s a Cajun tradition for older unmarried brothers and sisters of the bride or groom to dance with a broom at the wedding reception.
+This mocks their single status.

-Older siblings also take center stage—if you can call it that—in a tradition called the Hog’s Trough Dance.
+Older siblings also take center stage—if you can call it that.
+This is found in a tradition called the Hog’s Trough Dance.
 For good luck, the siblings have to dance in an empty hog’s trough until it breaks.